-Application Performance Monitoring: This is a more technical type of monitoring which looks at back end specifics such as code execution, how many database calls are being made and how long they take to execute, and how your servers are being utilized.
-We recommend using an APM solution such as New Relic to monitor these metrics - find more information in Chapter 7: Programming for Performance.
+Application Performance Monitoring: This is a more technical type of monitoring which looks at back-end specifics such as code execution, how many database calls are being made and how long they take to execute, and how your servers are being utilized.
+We recommend using an APM solution such as New Relic to monitor these metrics.

 Load Testing: To test the scalability of your website, you could use a tool such as New Relic, which provides scalability metrics.
 To get a basic view of how your website will perform with additional traffic you can perform a load test.
 There are several online tools that perform load tests, which will mock up and send specified volumes of virtual users to your site at the same time.
-It is worth pointing out that Magento have included a load generation tool in their performance toolkit for Magento 2 if you wish to generate load to test your Magento store;